HL7/molecular-definition-data-types/input/intro-notes/StructureDefinition-allele-notes.md

 ### Additional Notes
-This is the Allele profile notes section.

 This section provides additional implementation notes for the Allele profile.
-It may include guidance on edge cases, validation strategies, or integration with other profiles.
+This section offers guidance on edge cases, validation strategies, and integration with other profiles.